social-media-ethics-automation/book/docs/_sources/ch04_data/03_who_data_fits.md

 Someone in another country would have to try to find a way to indicate that they aren't in the United States even though there is no clear place to indicate that.
 If this is a form for shipping to people in the US only, then this limitation might make sense.

-If we wanted people to be able to enter other countries we could make a country drop down tool to select a country, but then would we auto-fill it with a country?
+If we wanted people to be able to enter other countries we could make a country drop-down tool to select a country, but then would we auto-fill it with a country?
 If there is a list of countries to scroll through, what order do we put them in?
-If it's alphbetical, that will make it easier for people in countries whose name starts with "A."
+If it's alphabetical, that will make it easier for people in countries whose name starts with "A."

 ## Form fails